Achronus/data-graphing-tool/README.md

 ### Structure Details

-The `core` folder contains the main aspects of the tool, including the base models, the model protocol template, and other crucial functionality.
+The `core` folder contains the main aspects of the tool, including the base models, the model template, and other crucial functionality.

 The `logic` folder contains the backend functionality of the program that interfaces with the frontend.